AgateHQ/branch-master/README.md

 ## Getting Started

 1. Install dependencies with `npm install`.
+This will also fetch the [Mantine](https://mantine.dev/) UI library used in the project.
 2. Launch the development server using `npm run dev`.
 3. Open `http://localhost:3000` or use a subdomain such as `rad.localhost:3000` to emulate that publisher.